zwave-js/zwave-js-ui/README.md

 ## Usage

-Firstly you need to open the browser at the link http://localhost:8091 and edit the settings.

-You need to enter the configuration parameters for Zwave, MQTT and the Gateway.
+Firstly you need to open the browser at the link http://localhost:8091 and edit the settings for Zwave, MQTT and the Gateway.

 #### Zwave